rpellerin/rpellerin.github.io/content/build-a-security-camera-with-a-raspberry-pi.md

     :::text
     Restart=always
     RestartSec=3
+    ExecStart=/usr/local/bin/motion -n -c /home/pi/motion-dist.conf

+Replace the existing line `ExecStart` with the one above. `-n` is to force non-daemon mode.

 Then run:

     :::bash
     sudo systemctl daemon-reload

-- *Must live stream to the Internet*
+- *Must be able to live stream to the Internet if I want to*

     > Addressed in the configuration file above.
 Make sure to open ports to the Internet in your router configuration.